cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 You can use the option --neverignore to show these.
 ```

+In general, you'll see a *lot* of output.
+This is a common problem when applying static analysis tools to an existing codebase
+for the first time.
+It's usually preferable to start coding with static
+analysers already enabled -- but sometimes we inherit legacy code and simply have to
+make do. *Commercial* static analysis companies will often provide technical experts
+to your organisation, as part of the process of setting the tool up, who can help
+configure the tool to as nearly as possible show only the warnings you want.
+But we are using a free and open source tool, and will have to do this job
+ourselves.
-You'll see a *lot* of output.
-Good static analysis tools allow us to
+Any good static analysis tool should allow us to
-ignore particular bits of code that would be marked problematic, either
+*ignore* particular bits of code that would be marked problematic, either
 temporarily, or because we can prove to our satisfaction that the code is safe.

 <div style="border: solid 2pt blue; background-color: hsla(241, 100%,50%, 0.1); padding: 1em; border-radius: 5pt; margin-top: 1em; margin-bottom: 1em">